Welcome to today's edition of the Rush 24-7 podcast.

 I want you liberals to pretend that your boy, Bill Clinton, led the liberation of Iraq and the forces of freedom and democracy.

-And if you can do this, I guarantee you you will feel much better today.
+And if you can do this, I guarantee you, you will feel much better today.

-I want him to be happy.
+I want them to be happy.

 Clinton is winning the war on terror.

-Clinton led the fight against the insurgency, Clinton's spreading democracy around the world.
+Clinton's spreading democracy around the world.

 If you can do that, I'll bet you'll see through all your hate and contempt and recognize the tremendous accomplishments that we've made.

-Uh 80% of Iraqis coming out of the polls today say they want Senator Kerry to resign.
+80% of Iraqis coming out of the polls today say they want Senator Kerry to resign.

-90% of the Iraqis coming out of the polls today want uh Carl Levin and Dick Durbin to resign.
+90% of the Iraqis coming out of the polls today want Carl Levin and Dick Durbin to resign.

-And 95%, this is interesting number here, 95%.
+And 95%, this is an interesting number here, 95%, actually it's 94.8, but we're rounding it up.

 95% of the Iraqis in exit polls today said they haven't the slightest idea who Harry Reid is.